 Oil Painting Materials List

 When purchasing oil paints today, there are so many colors and brands to choose from it can get complicated (and expensive!) very quickly.
 Most beginning artists choose a brand of paint based on price.
-The cheaper paints (like Winton from Windsor & Newton) are considered student grade which means they have a lot more junk filler and less pure pigment.
-If you see "hue" in the name it means this too, that the paint will not be a strong/vibrant color.
+The cheaper paints (like Winton from Windsor & Newton or 1980 from Gamblin) are considered student grade which means they have half the pigment load of an artist grade paint.
+If you see "hue" in the name it means the color is made with a substitute (cheaper) pigment.
 Please avoid purchasing these paints as you will find them difficult to work with and you will go through paint much more quickly than investing in a good quality artist grade paint.
 My favorite brand is Gamblin (a local Portland company!) because the texture of their paint is deliciously buttery straight out of the tube.
 However, most major brands have excellent quality paint.
 You may find that some are stiffer or looser straight out of the tube and depending upon your personal preference you may like one brand over another.
 It may be helpful to purchase colors from several brands to see which ones you like best!

 Additional supplies required in general for oil painting: